skylabsnz/WhatATheme/_posts/2020-11-2-buy-and-sell-second-hand-astro-equipment.md

 The most frequent questions after the [Stargazing Labs](http://skylabs.co.nz/stargazing_lab.html) and [Landscape Astrophotography Labs](http://skylabs.co.nz/astrophotography_lab.html) are how much cost a telescope and where to buy it.
 I usually recommend to have a look at this article ([What Telescope is Best for a Beginner](http://skylabs.co.nz/blog/#/2020/10/06/what-telescope-is-best-for-a-beginner)).
 Still, when the second-hand market appears in that conversation, I don't feel very confident giving just 2 minutes' advice.
 There are a lot of things that should be considered.

 I bought and sold several telescopes and multiple components over the last 25 years.
-Some people are keen to buy only new equipment, but at some point, the budget will become tight, especially when you want to dive deeper into astrophotography.
+Some people are keen to buy only new equipment, but at some point, the budget will become tight, especially when you want to dive deeper into astrophotograph
 If visual astronomy is already quite expensive for you, astrophotography will blow your budget just with a few components.
 For example, a quad-band narrow filter may cost as much as a 12" Dobsonian telescope.

 The budget limitation is usually the main reason to buy, sell, and swap your equipment in the second-hand market.